ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc - Backup 11-6-2024.md

 ---
 ## Card Types
 - Unit - Units have offense stat in addition to their defense stat, and can attack and block.
 Other card types do not have an offense stat.
-- Location - When you play a location it goes to the location zone.
-Locations count towards source devotion/requirements while in the location zone (as well as the channel zone).
+- Claim - Claims count towards source requirements while in the reality zone (as well as the channel zone).
 - Item - Items can have different subtypes that give them unique effects
 - Spell - Spells do what is indicated by their rules text on resolution, then are put into memory, unlike other cards which resolve to reality.
 - Starting Location - A deck may have one starting location card.
 It begins the game face up in void, and can be put into hand at any time throughout the game at ∞ speed as a universal action by putting a card from your hand on the bottom of your deck.